Nature AI Guidelines

 Evidence

-• Use of an LLM should be properly documented in the Methods section (and if a Methods section is not available, in a suitable alternative part) of the manuscript.
-The use of an LLM (or other AI-tool) for 'AI assisted copy editing' purposes does not need to be declared.
+• While legal issues relating to AI-generated images and videos remain broadly unresolved, Springer Nature journals are unable to permit its use for publication.
+Use of an LLM should be properly documented in the Methods section (and if a Methods section is not available, in a suitable alternative part) of the manuscript.
 In all cases, there must be human accountability for the final version of the text and agreement from the authors that the edits reflect their original work.
-Authors must not use AI or AI-assisted tools to create or alter images, figures, or data.
-This could include, for example, enhancing, obscuring, moving, removing, or adding a specific feature within an image or figure, or creating a plausible but fake dataset.

 AI Status